-Here are 10 convincing tidbits about China and why you should hop the plane and see for yourself what you are missing.
+Below are 10 revised tidbits about China and why you should hop the plane and see for yourself what you are missing.

 Do you like great food?
 We thought so.
 Ask anyone living in China and they’ll tell you the same thing: Chinese food the best in the world.
 From the spicy essence of Sichuan cuisine to the subtle freshness of Zhejiang dishes, with over a dozen styles of food, there is nothing you can’t find in China to delight your taste buds.